Exact algorithms for $L^1$-TV regularization of real-valued or circle-valued signals: Abstract

 \section{Abstract}

 We consider $L^1$-TV regularization of univariate signals with values on the real line or on the unit circle.
 While the real data space leads to a convex optimization problem, the problem is non-convex for circle-valued data.
 In this paper, we derive exact algorithms for both data spaces.
 A key ingredient is the reduction of the infinite search spaces to a finite set of configurations, which can be scanned by the Viterbi algorithm.
 To reduce the computational complexity of the involved tabulations, we extend the technique of distance transforms to non-uniform grids and to the circular data space.
 In total, the proposed algorithms have complexity $\Oc(KN)$ where $N$ is the length of the signal and $K$ is the number of different values in the data set.
-In particular, for boundedly quantized data, the complexity is $\Oc(N).$
+In particular, the complexity is $\Oc(N)$ for quantized data.
+It is the first exact algorithm for TV regularization with circle-valued data, and it is competitive with the state-of-the-art methods for scalar data, assuming that the latter are quantized.

 Keywords: Total variation regularization, total cyclic variation, circle-valued data, least absolute deviations, dynamic programming, distance transform